 Grades 11-12, Prerequisites: Participating students must have a minimum cumulative GPA of 2.0.
-Each student must complete a YA related course, work 150 hours per semester at their YA placement; and formally apply to the YA program.
-YA positions are competitive and will include an external interview process.
-Acceptance will be based on the student's qualifications, the number of YA placements available and a review by the YA coordinator and school officials.
+Each student must complete a Y/A related course, work 450 hours per year at their Y/A placement; and formally apply to the Y/A program.
+Y/A positions are competitive and will include an external interview process.
+Acceptance will be based on the student's qualifications, the number of Y/A placements available and a review by the Y/A coordinator and school officials.
 Students will sign a school contract/agreement with specific parameters.

 The Youth Apprenticeship Program integrates school-based and work-based learning to instruct students in employability and occupational skills defined by Wisconsin industries and the State of Wisconsin.
-Students are simultaneously enrolled in academic classes to meet the high school graduation requirements, in a YA related instruction class, and are employed by a participating employer under the supervision of a skilled mentor.
-Once accepted into the program continuation is based upon a minimum C average in a grading period, work 150 hours, have a work attendance pattern of not less than 95%.
+Students are simultaneously enrolled in academic classes to meet the high school graduation requirements, in a Y/A related instruction class, and are employed by a participating employer under the supervision of a skilled mentor.
+Once accepted into the program continuation is based upon a minimum C average in a grading period, work 450 hours total over 2 semesters, have a work attendance pattern of not less than 95%.